Kirk Bondad: Mister Pilipinas Worldwide 2025

 Representing Baguio, Bondad competed in the Mister Pilipinas Worldwide 2025 pageant and won the Mister Pilipinas International title.

 Mister International 2025

 As Mister Pilipinas International 2025, Bondad represented the Philippines at the Mister International 2025 competition in Thailand.
 On September 25, 2025, he was crowned Mister International 2025, besting 41 other delegates.
 He also placed in the Top 5 of the national costume competition.
-Bondad's victory makes him the second Filipino to win the Mister International title in the competition's 16-year history, following Neil Perez's inaugural win for the Philippines in 2014.
+Bondad's victory makes him the second Filipino to win the Mister International title in the competition's 17-year history, following Neil Perez's inaugural win for the Philippines in 2014.

 Personal life

 Bondad is dyslexic.
 He was in a relationship with Filipina model and Miss Eco International 2022 Kathleen Paton until 2023.
-Bondad was then in a relationship with model and former Pinoy Big Brother housemate Lou Yanong; they confirmed their breakup in early 2025.
-In an interview with News5's MJ Marfori, Bondad confirmed that he and Roja actress Yanong have been back together since July 2025.
+Bondad was then in a relationship with model and actress Lou Yanong; they confirmed their breakup in early 2025.
+In an interview with News5's MJ Marfori, Bondad confirmed that he and Yanong have been back together since July 2025.